slatedb/slatedb/rfcs/0004-range-queries.md

 **Improved isolation:** Transactional semantics proposed in [RFC-????](https://github.com/slatedb/slatedb/pull/260) will provide the foundation to support snapshot isolation or serializability of range scans.
 We anticipate future work to address the existing gaps.

 **Space optimizations:** while a range scan is in progress, some of its in-memory table references may get flushed to storage.
 It would be possible to substitute these references in order to allow the in-memory state to be cleaned up.
-This might make sense when
+This might make sense when the rate of updates is high enough that memory must be aggressively reclaimed.

 **Resource Limits:** As mentioned above, it is possible to impose limits on active range scans in order to ensure that they do not exhaust memory or create